 Archnet is an online community for architects and scholars with a special focus on the Islamic world.
 It features a digital library with photos, plans and descriptions of hundreds of buildings and sites, digitized journal articles, reference tools and other publications.

-VIA (Visual Information Access) is Harvard's online union catalog of visual images documenting the arts and material culture.
-VIA contains descriptive records and images representing architecture, paintings, sculpture, photography, drawings, prints, decorative arts, trade cards, rubbings, theater designs, maps and plans.
-It includes images from collections throughout Harvard University.
+HOLLIS Images is Harvard's online union catalog of visual images documenting the arts and material culture.
+It has descriptive records and images available for download representing architecture, paintings, sculpture, photography, drawings, prints, decorative arts, trade cards, rubbings, theater designs, maps and plans.
+It includes thousands of digital images from collections throughout Harvard University.
 New material is added daily.

 ARTstor is a nonprofit digital library of more than 1.25 million images representing the arts, architecture, humanities, and social sciences together with a suite of software tools to view, present, and manage images for research and pedagogical purposes.
 In addition, more than 250,000 images from the Fine Arts Library and 40,000 images from the GSD's Loeb Library are available in ARTstor's Harvard Study Collections.